-Several buildings throughout the Lincoln Public Schools district have gardens or other natural outdoor settings located on their grounds that promote involvement from students, teachers, parents, and community members.
-These school gardens provide students with a communal space outside of the classroom to build on educational and nutritional proficiency, while the community benefits from potential access to fresh produce and interaction with the local youth.
-21 schools reported having a garden or outdoor classroom space, and all schools have different components to their gardens.
-Check out the School Garden Inventory page to see what each school has in their outdoor space.
+Buildings throughout the district maintain gardens or other natural outdoor settings located on their grounds that promote involvement from students, teachers, parents, and community members.
+These communal spaces outside of the classroom build students’ educational and nutritional proficiency, while also encouraging connection through the community through produce distribution and collaboration opportunities.

 Read Our Garden Stories